9 Italian Desserts Not to Miss While in Italy

 9. Gelato

 Is ice cream the main reason to travel?
 Perhaps not, but it’s up there.
-We recently rounded up 20 places with great ice cream in the U.S. alone.
 Nowhere does it like Italy, though, where gelato is generally made with less cream and less air, thanks to a longer churn period that results in a denser dessert.
-Flavors and textures range from chocolatey and creamy to fruity and light, and gelaterie across the country dispense their own unique spins into cups and cones.
+Flavors and textures range from chocolatey and creamy to fruity and light, and gelaterie across the country dispense their unique spins into cups and cones.
+And if you can’t make it to Italy this year, here’s where to find the best gelato and ice cream across the United States.

-This article was originally published in April 2022.
-It was updated in August 2023.
-Tim Chester contributed reporting, mostly around ice cream.
+This article was originally published in 2022 and most recently updated on October 14, 2024, with current information.
+Tim Chester contributed reporting, mostly about ice cream.

 Laura Itzkowitz is a freelance journalist based in Rome with a passion for covering travel, arts and culture, lifestyle, design, food, and wine.